 - Clear Targets: What milestones are required to meet year-one goals?

-- Deliverables: What needs to be developed?
+- Deliverables: What resources, tools, and/or supports need to be developed?

 - Adjustments: How will you decide what adjustments to make?